On the regularity of Dirac eigenfunctions: Regularity of the three-dimensional Dirac eigenfunctions

-The regularity of eigenfunctions of $(D,\Dom(D))$ can be deduced by employing the same arguments as in the proof of Theorem \ref{Main}. \end{proof}
+The regularity of eigenfunctions of $(D,\Dom(D))$ can be deduced by employing the analogous arguments as in the proof of Theorem \ref{Main}. \end{proof}

-\begin{Remark} In the case of $C^2$ or general unbounded smooth domains in $\mathbb{R}^3$, we have not provided any regularity results for the eigenfunctions of the Dirac operator.
-It differs from those achieved in two dimensions.
-The difference arises from the necessity of incorporating the Neumann regularity within the proof of the eigenfunction regularity in three dimensions. \end{Remark}
+\begin{Remark} In the case of unbounded smooth domains in $\mathbb{R}^3$ with bounded boundaries, the spectrum of $(T, \Dom(T))$ is purely essential \cite{J.B} and we have not provided any regularity result for the eigenfunctions of the Dirac operator in such domains.
+It differs from that achieved in two dimensions.
+The difference arises from the necessity of incorporating the inhomogenous Neumann regularity within the proof of the eigenfunction regularity in three dimensions. \end{Remark}